WICG/nav-speculation/browsing-context.md

 Apart from the privacy-related restrictions to communications and storage, while prerendered, pages are additionally restricted in various ways due to the fact that the user has not yet expressed any intent to interact.
 All of these restrictions apply regardless of the same- or cross-origin status of the prerendered content.

-Our initial proposal is that these APIs all be uniformly disabled, in the following manner.
-However, [#8](https://github.com/jeremyroman/alternate-loading-modes/issues/8) explores alternatives, where some of them have their effects delayed.
-We'll be experimenting with this during the prototyping phase.

-- Any features that are controlled by the [Permissions API](https://w3c.github.io/permissions/) ([list](https://w3c.github.io/permissions/#permission-registry)) will be automatically denied without prompting.

-- Any features controlled by [Permissions Policy](https://w3c.github.io/webappsec-permissions-policy/) ([list](https://github.com/w3c/webappsec-permissions-policy/blob/master/features.md)) will be disabled, unless their default allowlist is `*`.
-There is no ability for the referring page to delegate these permissions.
-(In particular, there is no counterpart to `<iframe>`'s `allow=""` attribute.)

-- Popups, pointer lock, orientation lock, the presentation API, downloads, and modal dialogs (`alert()` etc.) all are disabled pre-activation.
-(These are features which are currently only possible to disable with through [iframe sandboxing](https://html.spec.whatwg.org/multipage/origin.html#sandboxing).)
+- APIs with a clear async boundary will have their work delayed until activation.
+Thus, their corresponding promises would simply remain pending, or their associated events would not fire.
+This includes features that are controlled by the [Permissions API](https://w3c.github.io/permissions/) ([list](https://w3c.github.io/permissions/#permission-registry)), some features that are controlled by [Permissions Policy](https://w3c.github.io/webappsec-permissions-policy/), pointer lock, and orientation lock (the latter two of which are controlled by `<iframe sandbox="">`).

 - Any feature which requires [user activation](https://html.spec.whatwg.org/multipage/interaction.html#tracking-user-activation) will not be available, since user activation is not possible in prerendering browsing contexts.

-After activation, these restrictions are lifted: the content is treated like a normal top-level browsing context, and is able to use all these features in the normal way.
-The [API](#javascript-api) can be used to request permissions upon activation, if necessary.
-(Although doing so gives a user experience equivalent to requesting permissions on load, and thus is rarely the best design.)

-_Note: ideally Permissions Policy would become a superset of the Permissions API and iframe sandboxing.
-Then we could use that infrastructure as the single place to impose and lift these restrictions.
-Currently that is not the case, so the spec will be more messy._
+This includes APIs like `PresentationRequest` and `PaymentRequest`, as well as the `beforeunload` prompt.

+- The gamepad API will return "no gamepads" pre-activation, and fire `gamepadconnected` as part of activation (after which it will return the usual set of gamepads).

+- Autoplaying content will not be treated as eligible for autoplay pre-activation, but activation will revisit such content and potentially start it autoplaying if it is eligible.

+- Downloads will be delayed until after activation.

+- `window.open()` will return `null` pre-activation, as if the popup had been blocked by a popup blocker.

+- `window.alert()` and `window.print()` will silently do nothing pre-activation.

+- `window.confirm()` and `window.prompt()` will silently return their default values (`false` and `""`) pre-activation.

+_Note: specifying this will likely be messy, as these different APIs are controlled through different mechanisms, and many specs will need to be patched to include a "pause until activation" step._

 ### Restrictions on loaded content